PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Introduction

 To overcome the need for NWP-based analysis and reanalysis data altogether, Direct Observation Prediction (DOP) methods have been proposed \citep{mcnally2024data}.
 DOP approaches aim to learn directly from raw observational data, eliminating the need for NWP data during both training and inference.
 When successfully implemented, DOP models can offer faster, more cost-effective forecasting pipelines and avoid potential biases introduced by physics-based simulations.
 DOP has shown promising results in short-range weather forecasting, particularly for lead times ranging from minutes to a few hours \citep{ravuri2021skilful,zhang2023skilful}, a domain known as nowcasting.
 A typical nowcasting application is the extrapolation of radar image sequences to predict imminent precipitation.
 While DOP has proven effective in short time horizons, NWP systems generally maintain an edge in predictive accuracy beyond a few hours.

-We introduce \textbf{PeakWeather}, a benchmarking dataset designed to advance deep learning research in spatiotemporal modeling.
-The dataset consists of high-resolution, ground-based meteorological measurements collected from SwissMetNet \citep{SwissMetNet}---the network of automatic weather stations operated by the Swiss Federal Office of Meteorology and Climatology, MeteoSwiss.
-It includes eight key weather variables related to temperature, humidity, precipitation, pressure, sunshine, and wind, recorded every 10 minutes over more than eight years.
-These observations come from 302 meticulously maintained and quality-validated stations, distributed throughout Switzerland, a country characterized by complex topography, shaped by the Swiss Alps, the Central Plateau, and the Jura Mountains.
+We introduce \textbf{PeakWeather}, a benchmarking dataset designed to advance deep learning research on spatiotemporal modeling.
+The dataset consists of high-resolution, ground-based meteorological measurements collected from SwissMetNet~\citep{SwissMetNet}, the network of automatic weather stations operated by the Swiss Federal Office of Meteorology and Climatology (MeteoSwiss).
+It includes eight key weather variables related to temperature, humidity, precipitation, pressure, sunshine, and wind, recorded every 10 minutes over a period of more than eight years.
+These observations come from 302 meticulously maintained and quality-validated stations \citep{SwissMetNetCert}, distributed throughout Switzerland, a country characterized by complex topography, shaped by the Swiss Alps, the Central Plateau, and the Jura Mountains; see also Figure~\ref{fig:stations-first-page}.
 In addition to meteorological variables, PeakWeather includes topographic descriptors derived from digital elevation models, capturing the unique characteristics of each station's surrounding area.

 To the best of our knowledge, this is the first openly available dataset that combines long-term, high-frequency ground station data with topographic context and state-of-the-art NWP baselines in complex terrain.
-The complexity of Switzerland’s topography, combined with seasonalities and time variance of the meteorological quantities, pose unique challenges for modeling spatial and temporal dependencies.
+The complexity of Switzerland's topography, combined with seasonalities and time variance of the meteorological quantities, poses unique challenges for modeling spatial and temporal dependencies.
 These factors make PeakWeather an ideal testbed for advancing data-driven methods in a wide array of machine learning tasks, including---but not limited to---time series forecasting, virtual sensing, graph structure learning, and missing data imputation.
 To support benchmarking, the dataset also includes ensemble forecasts from a state-of-the-art, high-resolution NWP model that has been operational at MeteoSwiss since May 2024.
 These forecasts serve as a strong physics-based reference point, enabling direct comparisons with machine learning approaches and promoting research in hybrid and alternative forecasting paradigms.